xpack-dev-tools/qemu-arm-xpack/README.md

 A standalone cross-platform (Windows/macOS/Linux) QEMU Arm Cortex-M binary distribution.

-In addition to the the binary archives, and the package meta data, this project also includes the build scripts.
+In addition to the the binary archives and the package meta data, this project also includes the build scripts.

 ## Overview